acid-info/acid.info/join-us/digital-designer.md

 - Experience with Unreal Engine, Unity, etc.

 ### Compensation:

+- Expected compensation ranges from $60,000-$80,000 for this role—negotiable for the right candidate
 - Payment in any mix of fiat or crypto, with the option to choose the ratio of fiat to crypto on a monthly basis
 - A stake in our success via a Status Network Token bonus package